Al McCoy (sportscaster): The simulcast era (1972-2003)

-On 1972, McCoy broadcast his first game with the Suns alongside Hot Rod Hundley during the NBA preseason with the Suns hosted by ABA team the Utah Stars.
+On September 27, 1972, McCoy broadcast his first game with the Suns, alongside Hot Rod Hundley, during the NBA preseason hosted by ABA team the Utah Stars.
 Initially, McCoy would handle production of both the radio and TV broadcasts by himself.
 He would hire a television crew in each city for road games after arriving in the destination city.
 He handled his own audio engineering and would, on an occasion or two, have to broadcast games via telephone due to technical difficulties.
 He helped sell advertising and would meet with any potential clients alongside Jerry Colangelo.
 McCoy observed "maybe 8 people in the entire front office" when he was hired, first-hand witnessing the Suns organization's gradual and eventual growth into a company that now employs hundreds.

 The first Triple-Overtime game in NBA Finals history, Game 5 of the 1976 NBA Finals at Boston Garden, was memorable in many ways to McCoy, who broadcast the game directly beside a group of rowdy, inebriated Celtics' fans, one of whom passed out on McCoy's lap amidst the frenzy as "The Shot Heard 'Round the World" by Gar Heard sent the game into league-history.
 McCoy deftly pushed the fan off his lap and onto the floor mid-sentence as he continued his broadcast unabated.

 He was also courtside, live on the air for the second Triple-Overtime game in NBA Finals History during Game 3 of the 1993 NBA Finals between the Charles Barkley-led Phoenix Suns and Michael Jordan's Chicago Bulls.

 The NBA's adoption of the Three-point field goal in 1979 would prove as influential to McCoy's career as it would to modern basketball itself.
 Upon its integration into the league, McCoy viewed the shot as the equivalent of a home-run in baseball.
-Noting that every baseball announcers has their own "signature call" for home-runs, he questioned what his NBA call could be.
-Thinking back to his childhood on the farm, his favorite comic book Captain Marvel and the moment mild-mannered Billy Batson transformed into the mighty Captain Marvel by shouting the words "SHAZAM!" to a flurry of thunder and lightning, McCoy believed this phrase—an acronym for the first-initials of Solomon, Hercules, Atlas, Zeus, Achilles and Mercury—would convey the proper level of enormity and distinction he felt the shot deserved.
+Noting that every baseball announcer has their own "signature call" for home-runs, he questioned what his NBA call could be.
+Thinking back to his childhood on the farm, his favorite comic book Captain Marvel and the moment mild-mannered Billy Batson transformed into the mighty Captain Marvel by shouting the word "SHAZAM!" to a flurry of thunder and lightning, McCoy believed this phrase - an acronym for the first initials of Solomon, Hercules, Atlas, Zeus, Achilles and Mercury - would convey the proper level of enormity and distinction he felt the shot deserved.

-In July 2003, after 31 years of being simulcast on both television and radio, the Suns organization relented to growing NBA pressure to end the simulcast format after then-Suns General Manager Bryan Colangelo felt a younger presence would be better suited to TV.
+In July 2003, after 31 years of being simulcast on both television and radio, the Suns organization relented to growing NBA pressure to end the simulcast format after then Suns General Manager Bryan Colangelo felt a younger presence would be better suited to TV.
 McCoy agreed to move to radio-only broadcasts on the previously established Suns Radio Network and was replaced on television play-by-play with Tom Leander, continuing with McCoy's then-color-commentator and broadcast partner Eddie "EJ" Johnson.